Preserving Privacy Without Compromising Accuracy: Machine Unlearning for Handwritten Text Recognition: Introduction

 A key challenge arises when attempting to remove or ``unlearn'' specific user data from a trained model without degrading its overall performance, which is the privacy-accuracy trade-off~\cite{al2019privacy}.
 Traditional approaches to address this issue involve retraining the model from scratch without the specified data, which is computationally expensive and impractical for large-scale systems~\cite{cao2015towards}.
 Recent research in machine unlearning seeks efficient methods to remove the influence of specific data points from trained models~\cite{bourtoule2021machine,kurmanji2024towards,liu2024model,kang2024machine}.
 However, these approaches are primarily designed for classification tasks, often leading to accuracy degradation on the forget set and posing challenges when applied to more complex tasks like HTR.

 In this paper, we propose a novel approach to enable efficient machine unlearning in HTR systems without compromising accuracy.
 We introduce an encoder-only transformer-based model as a baseline for HTR tasks, enhanced with a handwriting style classification head.
 This two-task model not only serves as an indicator of how much style information (the user-identifiable component) is memorized during training but also provides a lever to do machine unlearning.
-By applying neural pruning on the properly trained model and random label assignment to the style classification head, we effectively unlearn the user-identifiable information from the model.
-We further utilize membership inference attacks (MIA)~\cite{shokri2017membership} to evaluate whether user-identifiable information is eliminated as users' request, demonstrating the effectiveness of our method.
+By applying neural pruning on the properly trained model and subsequent unlearning techniques targeting the style classification head, we effectively remove user-identifiable information from the model.
+Additionally, we propose a Writer-ID Confusion (WIC) method that promotes uncertainty by enforcing a uniform distribution over writer identity predictions for the forget set, while preserving cross-entropy loss for the retain set.
+We further utilize membership inference attacks (MIA)~\cite{shokri2017membership} to evaluate whether user-identifiable information is eliminated as users request, demonstrating the effectiveness of our method.

 Given these objectives, our study explores the following key research questions:

 \textbf{[RQ1]} To what extent does the training process of an HTR model lead to the memorization of user-identifiable information?